 I hope you understand how important it’s for your system to work long and reliably without the frustration of overheating.
 If you take just a little care of your computer, the problems can be minimal.

-It’s enough to use some of the listed tools to monitor the system’s parameters during the gaming process, which will prevent possible problems.
+It’s enough to use some of the listed tools to monitor the system’s parameters during the gaming process, preventing possible problems.
 Even if they occur, it will be apparent where to locate them.

 If you have any questions, don’t hesitate to write to me—happy gaming without GPU and CPU temp problems.